NTIA/scos-sensor/puppet/README.md

 The `scos` class has the following parameters which need to be set before it can be assigned to a sensor.
 Default values have been provided where possible:

 * `install source` -  Where the scos-sensor code will be sourced from.
 Either `dockerhub` or `github`.
 Dockerhub is primarily for production version, Github for development versions.
 * `install version` - A variable pertaining to the branch (Github) or version (Dockerhub) to be installed on the sensor. **Note, the Dockerhub version functionality isn't currently implemented.
-The Dockerhub version is hard-coded in [docker-compose.yml](../docker-compose.yml) to the latest version.**
+The Dockerhub version is hard-coded in [docker-compose.yml](../docker-compose.yml) to use the latest version.**
 * `install root` - The location on the sensor where the scos-sensor code will be installed
 * `ssl dir` - Where the nginx ssl cert will be stored
 * `ssl cert` - The nginx SSL cert to be used on the sensor.
 You will need to use Foreman `Smart Class Parameter > ssl cert > Matchers` to assign a specific SSL cert to a single host, e.g. by matching on FQDN